Listen to our podcast 🎧

 Conclusion

-Legacy cores are expensive, rigid, and slow, but API-driven migration offers a smarter way forward.
-For banking operations leaders, modernization is about reclaiming agility and cutting operational friction.
+Legacy cores are expensive, rigid, and slow — but API-driven core migration offers a smarter, lower-risk path forward.
+For banking operations leaders, core banking modernization is about reclaiming agility and cutting operational friction that costs the industry billions annually.
 By strategically exposing legacy systems through APIs, banks can automate key processes, streamline workflows, and reduce maintenance costs without disrupting day-to-day operations.
-Measurable KPIs such as transaction speed, error rates, and time-to-market for new products provide tangible proof of improvement.
-When executed strategically, API-first modernization transforms legacy systems into lean, responsive engines that save costs, accelerate innovation, and empower operations teams to focus on value-added work rather than firefighting outdated infrastructure.
+Measurable KPIs — transaction speed, error rates, and time-to-market for new products — provide tangible proof of improvement.
+When executed strategically, API-first modernization transforms legacy systems into lean, responsive engines that save costs, accelerate innovation, and empower operations teams to focus on value-added work rather than maintaining aging infrastructure.